orbeon/orbeon-forms-doc/form-runner/component/captcha.md

 <img alt="" src="images/xbl-recaptcha.gif" width="308">

 1. First, you need to [sign up with reCAPTCHA][4] to get your own public/private key pair.
-2. Store your public and private keys in your properties, as follows:
+2. Store your public key ("now called site key") and private key in your properties, as follows:

     ```xml
     <property